Searchresults

 Would you like to get more out of the students during the lesson?
 Use the learning conversation!

 What is a learning conversation?A learning conversation is a conversation where you as a lecturer lead the student(s) to particular insights or solutions to a problem.
-As a lecturer, you ask structured …
+As a lecturer, you …

 Read more -